robisim74/AngularSPAWebAPI/EXPLANATION.md

  * Will schedule a refresh at the appropriate time.
  */
 public scheduleRefresh(): void {
-    let source = this.authHttp.tokenStream.flatMap(
+    const source = this.authHttp.tokenStream.flatMap(
         (token: string) => {
-            let delay: number = this.expiresIn - this.offsetSeconds * 1000;
+            const delay: number = this.expiresIn - this.offsetSeconds * 1000;
             return Observable.interval(delay);
         });